mateusz-chochol/FlixBus-Ripoff/README.md

 - help page:
   - create blank page with some static info
 - general:
-  - fix scaling of the Log In / Sign Up buttons so the In / Up doesnt jump between the lines when the screen gets smaller (or if it has to jump make it so both Log In and Sign Up jump at the same time)
+  - <del> fix scaling of the Log In / Sign Up buttons so the In / Up doesnt jump between the lines when the screen gets smaller (or if it has to jump make it so both Log In and Sign Up jump at the same time) </del> (Done)
   - move all data to the firebase backend and create api calls that will fetch them when needed